roriholm/roriholm.github.io/content/_counting/rudiments.md

     You're lining up 5 people to take a photograph.
 We already know there are $$5! = 120$$ ways to order them.

-    $$\cdot$$ What if the most dominant member insists on standing in the middle?
+    * What if the most dominant member insists on standing in the middle?

-    $$\cdot$$ What if there are 2 identical twins, and it doesn't matter if they switch places?
+    * What if there are 2 identical twins, and it doesn't matter if they switch places?

 # Subsets